Malien/luar/reggie/README.md

 If the value is of type other than X, set [EF](#equality-flag) register to `NE`

+After the operation the value of AD is undefined (or should I guarantee it to be set to nil?)

 - X is a `F`, `I`, `C`, `S`, `U` for type of register

 #### label